adamsalter/sitemap_generator/README.md

 2. Installation should create a 'config/sitemap.rb' file which will contain your logic for generation of the Sitemap files.
 (If you want to recreate this file manually run `rake sitemap:install`)

-3. Run `rake sitemap:refresh` as needed to create sitemap files.
+3. Run `rake sitemap:refresh` as needed to create Sitemap files.
 This will also ping all the major search engines.

     Sitemaps with many urls (100,000+) take quite a long time to generate, so if you need to refresh your Sitemaps regularly you can set the rake task up as a cron job.